emmyed/emmyed/README.md

 - 👋 Hi, I’m Edafe Emmanuel
 - 👀 I’m interested in data analysis and buisiness growth
-- 🌱 I’m currently learning currently data analysis with dahel techies
+- 🌱 I’m currently learning data analysis with dahel techies
 - 💞️ I’m looking to collaborate with startup founders and buisiness owners
-- 📫 How to reach me ...(Linedin)https://www.linkedin.com/in/edafe-emmanuel
+- 📫 How to reach me ...(Linkedin)https://www.linkedin.com/in/edafe-emmanuel
 -   i love communities
 <!---
 emmyed/emmyed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.